maxdarque/prisma-docker/README.md

 ## Current status

-I'm getting the following error....  :(
+Right now, I get the following error....any thoughts are more than welcome.
+This is the first time I'm using Docker

 ```
 Recreating prisma ... done